splunk/splunk-library-dotnetlogging/README.md

 Here's what you need to use Splunk logging for .NET:

-* **.NET Framework 4.0 or later**: Splunk logging for .NET require at least .NET 4.0.
+* **.NET Framework 4.0 or later**: Splunk logging for .NET requires the .NET Framework version 4.0 or later.
 * **Splunk Enterprise** or **Splunk Cloud**: If you haven't already installed Splunk Enterprise, download it at [http://www.splunk.com/download](http://www.splunk.com/download).
 Otherwise, you should have at least a trial subscription to [Splunk Cloud](http://www.splunkcloud.com).